KYVENetwork/core/README.md

 yarn add @kyve/core
 ```

-### Using KYVE in your application
+### Implement interface IRuntime

-In order to use KYVE in your own integration you only need to extend the exported base class `KYVE`.
+The interface `IRuntime` defines how a runtime needs to be implemented.
+It has three main methods which need to be implemented.
+Explanations in detail can be found on the interface itself in the form of comments (`src/types/interfaces.ts`).

 #### Example EVM integration